ecrosstexas/ecrosstexas-tea-base/src/pages/about.md

   title: About # as it will appear in the nav
   order:  3 # order to display in the nav
 seo:
-  title: About Us # overrides 'title' above on both Page and META
+  title: About # overrides 'title' above on both Page and META
   description: "About ecrosstexas.com, a modern digital ranch created by Eric Wallace"
   image:
 ---

 ecrosstexas.com is the personal website of [Eric Wallace](/eric/).

 As things often do, it didn't start out that way.
 Back in late 2001, I had the idea to create a Slashdot-like site for Texas.
 This is from my original about page back then: